larytet/MyPerfectThings/print-cut-stencil-templates.md

 - **Laser level grid** — a cheap cross-laser level ($15–30) projects a horizontal and vertical line; panels are generated with matching hairline marks on their edges.
 Fast for large surfaces.
 - **Numbered grid on wall** — lightly tape a measured string grid to the wall first; panel PDF includes grid coordinates printed at the edges.

+## Visual cue alignment (best default)

+The generator knows exactly where painted features will appear, so it can auto-place alignment cues at high-contrast reference points from the image:

+- **Colored registration dots** — e.g. "place this panel so the red dot sits over the painted left eye, green dot over the chin."
+Works for non-adjacent panels and panels applied out of order.
+- **Peep-hole windows** — small uncut square holes at 2 corners of the stencil, positioned over already-painted areas.
+You look through the hole at the actual artwork on the wall and align visually.
+No dots, no guessing — you see the real painted surface.
+- **Corner tick marks** — tiny L-shaped notches at panel edges; the previous panel left a faint paint ghost of its corner marks, next panel snaps to those ghosts.

+Best combination: peep-hole windows at 2 corners + one colored dot at an interior feature = 3-point alignment that eliminates both translation and rotation error, with no extra tools.

 ## Modular / master-frame concept

 Instead of one panel per spray pass, generate a **single rigid master frame** that stays taped to the wall throughout the entire job: